aeyno/progrss/README.md

 # Progrss

-A clone of [progress](https://github.com/Xfennec/progress) to view view the progress of your running coreutils command (cv, mv, dd, cat, ...).
+A clone of [progress](https://github.com/Xfennec/progress) to view the progress of your running coreutils command (cv, mv, dd, cat, ...).

 ⚠️Warning : this project is under heavy development ⚠️